bb4rn/mop/README.md

-# soundmap
+# mop

-soundmap is a low-effort kit for creating embeddable, interactive soundmaps without the need to code.
+mop is a low-effort kit for creating embeddable, interactive soundmaps without the need to code.
 It's using [Leaflet](https://leafletjs.com/) as an open source map, Google Sheets as a "database" and [public-google-sheets-parser](https://github.com/fureweb-com/public-google-sheets-parser).

 ## configuration